parakrama/Cloudformation-AWS-VPC/README.md

 # Cloudformation-AWS-VPC
-CloudFormation Script for VPC creation
+CloudFormation Script for AWS VPC creation with Private / Public subnets and  Internet and NAT  Gateways